ChSt15/EasyVTOL-Framework/README.md

 # Flight-System
-A simple, easy to modify flight controller using the Arduino Framework
+A simple, easy to modify flight controller using the Arduino Framework.